✨ Professional Resume Review | Get Yours Today | Certified Experts

 12. The Industry of the Law

-For those with a strong sense of right and wrong and a hard-working disposition, a career in law can be a great option in terms of a career.
+For those with a strong sense of right and wrong and a hard-working disposition, a career in law can be a great job option.

 The development and adjudication of the law are two of the most integral parts of living in a civilized society.